Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 A later development was the 6JW8/ECF802 (9JW8/PCF802) specifically designed for line oscillator use.

 In the U.S. there was a similar valve, the 6U8/ECF82, which has the same pin connections, and broadly similar ratings.
 Like the 6BL8, it found use in all kinds of other circuits it had never been designed for.
+In Europe, the 9U8/PCF82 is the common series heater version.
 Similar to the 6U8 is the 6CQ8, and some types are actually labelled 6CQ8/6U8.
 A later development was the 6EA8.
 These three types all have the same pin connections and are largely interchangeable.
 A low noise audio type, the 6AN8, found popularity with audio circuits, but the pin connections were optimised for this use, and are not the same.

-In non critical circuits, it is often possible to interchange the 6BL8 and 6U8/6CQ8/6EA8, but it is important to know the two types are not actual equivalents and that the specifications differ.
-In the receiver to be described, the 6U8 is quite suitable without any alterations.
+In non critical circuits, it is often possible to interchange the 6BL8 and 6U8/6CQ8/6EA8, but it is important to know the two types are not actual equivalents, and that the specifications differ.
+In the receiver to be described, the 6U8 works well without any alterations.

 It is because of the prevalence of the 6BL8 that I have used it in so many of my designs.
 I had tried to use it as a super-regenerative receiver in my early days (the late 1980's) of experimenting with such circuits.
 It performed poorly in comparison to other valves such as the 12AT7.
 In 2003, I finally discovered the secret to good super-regenerative receiver design, and developed an excellent performer using a 12AT7.
 The details of this design are described here.